 b.
 A Low Lying Previa may happen during the middle of the pregnancy, with the placenta at the edge of the cervix.
 There can still be a possibility of vaginal birth.

 d.
-A more serious problem may arise, when the placenta completely covers the entire cervix.
+A more serious problem may arise when the placenta completely covers the entire cervix.
 This is called Complete Previa.
-In this situation, the baby has to be delivered through a C-section, and prematurely, if still within gestation period.
+In this situation, the baby has to be delivered through a C-section, and prematurely, if still within the gestation period.

 Treatment of Placenta Previa

 The treatment for placenta previa also depends on other factors such as the amount of bleeding, the month of pregnancy, as well as the health of the baby.
 Most of the time, the treatment centers around the amount and flow of bleeding.

 In the case of minimal to no bleeding, complete bed rest is advised with sitting and standing allowed only if necessary.
 Sex and exercise have to be avoided as well.
 Immediate medical attention should be provided in case of any bleeding.
 Thus, it is always advised to be within close distance to a hospital or nursing home, which is better equipped with the infrastructure and personnel for this kind of situation.